Leandran/CV/README.md

-# CV created using only html
+# CV website created using only html